CS-555-Agile/CS555-B-TopGuns/README.md

 | 20012658     |   Shiv Shah  | Frontend + Backend Developer |
 | 20010614    |  Hiral Makwana  | QA |

+## About Project

+A life-end care application aka "HARMONY" is a digital tool designed to facilitate comprehensive end-of-life planning and support for individuals.
+It enables users to create advanced directives, deal with their loneliness , and manage medical needs and emotional needs.
+Additionally, it offers resources for emotional guidance, connects users with palliative care services, and provides a platform for communication with loved ones and review their healthcare providers, ensuring that one's end-of-life wishes are respected and coordinated effectively

 ##  🧪 Problem Statment

 - TODO